Recognizing Interval Bigraphs by Forbidden Patterns: Implementation and complexity

 \section{Implementation and complexity}

 In order to construct digraph $H^+$, we need to list all the neighbors of each vertex.
-If $x,y$ in $H$ have different colors then vertex $(x,y)$ of $H^+$, has $d_y$ out-neighbors where $d_y$ is the degree of $y$ in $H$.
-If $x,y$ have the same color then vertex $(x,y)$ has $d_x$ out-neighbors in $H^+$.
+If $x,y$ in $H$ have different colors then pair $(x,y)$ of $H^+$, has $d_y$ out-neighbors where $d_y$ is the degree of $y$ in $H$.
+If $x,y$ have the same color then pair $(x,y)$ has $d_x$ out-neighbors in $H^+$.
 For simplicity we assume that $|W|=|B|=n$.
-For a fixed black vertex $x$ the number of all pairs which are a neighbor of all some vertex $(x,z)$, $z \in V(H)$ is $nd_x+d_{y_1}+d_{y_2}+\dots +d_{y_n}$, $y_1,y_2,...,y_n$ are all the white vertices.
-Therefore it takes $O(nm)$, $m$ is the number of edges in $H$, to construct $H^+$.
-We may use a link list structure to represent $H^+$.
+For a fixed black vertex $x$ the number of all pairs where each of them is a neighbor of all pairs $(x,z)$, $z \in V(H)$, is $nd_x+d_{y_1}+d_{y_2}+\dots +d_{y_n}$, $y_1,y_2,...,y_n$ are all the white vertices.
+Therefore, it takes $O(nm)$, $m$ is the number of edges in $H$, to construct $H^+$.
+We may use a linked list structure to represent $H^+$.
 It order to check whether there exists a self-coupled component, it is enough to see whether $(a,b)$ and $(b,a)$ belongs to the same component.
-This can be done in time $O(mn)$.
+This can be done in time $O(mn)$ using Tarjan's strongly connected component algorithm.
 Since we maintain a partial order $D$ once we add a new pair into $D$ we can decide whether we close a circuit or not.
-Computing $\widehat{D}$ takes $O(n(n+m))$ since there are $O(mn)$ edges in $H^+$ and there are at most $O(n^2)$ vertices in $H^+$.
-Note that the algorithm computes the envelope of $D$ at most twice once at step (3) and once at step (5).
+Computing $N^*[D]$ takes $O(n(n+m))$ since there are $O(mn)$ edges in $H^+$ and there are at most $O(n^2)$ vertices in $H^+$.
+Note that the algorithm computes the envelope of $D$ at most twice; once at line 15, and once at line 25.

-Once a pair $(x,y)$ is added into $D$, we put an arc from $x$ to $y$ in the partial order and the arc $xy$ gets a time label denoted by $T(x,y)$. $T(x,y)$ is the level in which $(x,y)$ is created.
-In order to look for a circuit we need to consider a circuit $D$ in which each pair in original.
-Once a circuit is formed in step (3) by using $Dict$ function we can find a dictator component $S$ and store it into set $\mathcal{DT}$.
-Therefore we spend at most $O(nm)$ time to find all the dictator components.
-After step (5) we add the rest of the remaining pairs and that takes at most $O(n^2)$.
-Now it is clear that the running time of the algorithms is $O(nm)$.
+Once a pair $(x,y)$ is added into $D$, we put an arc from $x$ to $y$ in the partial order and the arc $xy$ gets a time label denoted by $T(x,y)$. $T(x,y)$ is the level in which $(x,y)$ is added.
+In order to look for a circuit we need to consider a circuit $D$ in which each pair is original.
+Once a circuit is formed at lines 13--21; we can find a dictator component $S$ by using $DCT$ function, and store $S$ into set $\mathcal{DT}$.
+Therefore, we spend at most $O(nm)$ time to find all the dictator components.
+At lines 24-25, we add the rest of the remaining pairs and that takes at most $O(n^2)$.
+Now it is clear that the running time of the algorithms is $O(nm)$. \\